daqhris/hello-world/README.md

 ## Amahoro! (*Greetings in Kirundi, "Peace!"*)

-#### This is my Hello World project.
-It is made of results of my first GitHub tutorial.
+This is my "Hello World" project.
+It consists of the results of my first GitHub tutorial.
 I am officially taking baby steps into a new community.

-Followed instructions can be found here https://guides.github.com/activities/hello-world/
+The tutorial can be found here https://guides.github.com/activities/hello-world/

-This winter is wrecking my bones and brains.
-Therefore, I am cheerfully answering a hotline bling call to pick up on the fingers-and-nerves break dance!
+This winter is destroying my bones and my brain.
+So I am cheerfully answering a Hotline Bling call to pick up the fingers-and-nerves breakdance!

 *Beijing,
 2016/02/22*